WPRuby/Links-Auto-Replacer-Lite/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `plugin-name.zip` from your computer
+3. Select `lar-links-auto-replacer.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard